huaili-cid/metagen_cli/README.md

 * a simple CLI for interacting with the CosmosID Metagen that uses the core library;

 ## Basic installation
-The CLI with the core Python library may be installed using `pip`.
+The CLI with the core Python library may be installed using `pip3`.
-* simply run from console `pip install metagen_cli`
+* simply run from console `sudo pip3 install metagen_cli`

 # Using the Metagen CLI

 The CosmosID Metagen CLI supports authentication via Metagen API Key.
-Your API key can be found on the [CosmosID Metagen profile page](https://www-int.cosmosid.com/settings).
+Your API key can be found on the [CosmosID Metagen profile page](https://app.cosmosid.com/settings).
 To automatically authenticate via Metagen API Key you should create credential file `~/.metagen` and store your API Key into it in the following format:
 ```json
 {"api_key": "<your api key string>"}